Gardenia jasminoides: Japanese Shogi and Go

 The legs of seated-style Shogi and Go boards from Japan are traditionally carved in the image of gardenia fruits.
 In the Japanese language, "gardenia" (kuchinashi, くちなし) is a homophone of "no mouth" (kuchinashi, 口無し).
 This symbolizes that neither players nor spectators are allowed to speak during a game.

+Meitei culture

+Giving reference to Meitei King Khagemba and the Manipur Kingdom, the beauty and grace of Lei Kabok, also called Kabok Lei (Gardenia jasminoides), is described by Meitei King Charairongba, in his literary work, "Leiron" (ꯂꯩꯔꯣꯟ) which is an account on the description of 100 flowers and orchids, endemic as well as exotic species in Kangleipak, as follows: